 - The Quick Search returns too many results, so your customer is not included in the result list.
-This may happen because the number of results in the Quick Search is limited. - → Narrow down the search by entering more characters or use the Detailed Search. - You do not have the necessary permissions to view the customer.
-This may happen if the customer belongs to a customer group for which you lack read permissions. - $\rightarrow$ Contact your CM administrator who can grant you the required permissions (if this is allowed). - You applied a customer group filter in the main menu to display only the selected customer group.
-If the customer belongs to another customer group, you do not find him using the search functions. - → Select All customer groups in the customer group filter. - The customer has been deactivated. - → Use the Detailed Search with the option Deactivated incl. - The customer has been deleted from the CM system.
+This may happen because the number of results in the Quick Search is limited. → Narrow down the search by entering more characters or use the Detailed Search. - You do not have the necessary permissions to view the customer.
+This may happen if the customer belongs to a customer group for which you lack read permissions. → Contact your CM administrator who can grant you the required permissions (if this is allowed). - You applied a customer group filter in the main menu to display only the selected customer group.
+If the customer belongs to another customer group, you do not find him using the search functions. - \rightarrow Select All customer groups in the customer group filter. - The customer has been deactivated. → Use the Detailed Search with the option Deactivated incl. - The customer has been deleted from the CM system.

-F.2.3.2 You Cannot See the Tabs for the Different Customer Groups While Creating or Editing Tickets or Customers
+F.2.3.2 You cannot see the tabs for the different customer groups